-Blogging, vlogging and a rundown of all the best camera tools and equipment to create professional-looking videos for your social media feeds.
+Blogging, vlogging and a rundown of all the best apps, camera tools and equipment to create professional-looking videos for your social media feeds.

 A few weeks back, Dubdub invited us to spend the afternoon creating video content at the Dub Loft Creator Space in downtown, Toronto.